Welcome to a repository of Winnipeg Police News Releases. This is an automatically updated blog powered by robots and hot sauce.

 News Release - Winnipeg Police Service

-Be Aware & Avoid Being Victimized - March Is Fraud Prevention Month
+Be Aware & Avoid Being Victimized - March Is Fraud Awareness Month

 These events include:

-Fourth annual "Shred It" Event - Friday, March 31st, 11:00 a.m. to 1:00 p.m. at St. Vital Centre parking lot outside Silver City.
+Third annual "Shred It" Event - March 24th, 11:00 a.m. to 1:00 p.m. at St. Vital Mall parking lot outside Silver City.
 A maximum of two bags or boxes per person to this FREE event please.

 Preventing fraud takes an awareness to recognize when an offering is false, in knowing how to protect your personal information, and in how to prevent yourself from falling to pressure tactics from con artists.
 These events are designed to provide education and reduce losses to involving fraud.

-Most victims of the Romance Scam that Winnipeg Police Service Financial Crime Unit has spoken with do not realize how much they have given the scammer, yet in 2016 the Canadian Anti-Fraud Centre found that the average loss was $25,000.00 per victim.
-There were 831 people across Canada who lost $20,994,468.
+The scammer will imbed herself/himself into the victim's life and develop a relationship over a period of time.
+Eventually the scammer will begin to manipulate the victim to provide money for travel expenses, paying off foreign governments, or medical expenses.
+When the victim finally realizes that they have been in a relationship with a scammer they are left not only broken hearted, but also with a financial loss.
+Most victims of the Romance Scam that Winnipeg Police Service Commercial Crime Unit has spoken with do not realize how much they have given the scammer, yet in 2015 the Canadian Anti-Fraud Centre found that the average loss was $25,000.00 per victim.
+There were 672 victims who lost $16,889,780.67.